Larry-Garcia/Larry-Garcia/README.md

 ## 🚀 About Me
- - 🔭 I’m currently working on **exciting AI and software projects**
+ - 🔭 I’m currently working on **AI and software projects**
- - 🌱 I’m constantly learning **Software Engineering, machine learning, deep learning, and system design**
+ - 🌱 I’m constantly learning **Software Engineering, Machine Learning, Deep Learning, and System Design**
- - 💡 Passionate about **problem-solving, and open-source**
+ - 💡 Passionate about **problem-solving and open-source**
  - 🎯 Goals for 2024: **Level up my skills, contribute to open source, and explore new technologies**
  - 💬 Curious about **Python, AI, ML, Web Development**
 <!--